-Promoting equal opportunities for women remains a key issue at Credit Suisse.
-In 2017, women accounted for 36% of our total workforce and 20% of our senior leadership (Directors and Managing Directors).
-We want to further increase the proportion of women in specialist and management positions within the bank and we run programs to attract talented female professionals to our company.
+Promoting equal opportunities for women remains a key topic at Credit Suisse.
+In 2018, women accounted for 36% of our total workforce and 21% of our senior leadership (Directors and Managing Directors).
+We want to further increase the proportion of women in specialist and management positions within the bank.
+Furthermore we run programs to attract talented female professionals to our company.

 2018 marked the fifth year of Real Returns, an initiative launched in 2014 in the US and then extended to the UK, Switzerland and Asia Pacific, that gives talented and experienced professionals who have taken an extended career break the opportunity to transition back into the workplace through a structured program.
-The initiative enables participants to leverage their professional skills and networking capabilities in a program containing challenging project work, training, mentoring and networking opportunities.
+Real Returns enables participants to leverage their professional skills and networking capabilities through a program that combines challenging project work, training, mentoring and new networking opportunities.
 The program runs for approximately 12 weeks, and has seen the participation of 295 professionals in 17 classes since its launch.
 Over 60% of participants subsequently obtained a permanent position at Credit Suisse.

-- Americas: Launch of a program where senior leaders acted as mentors to selected high potential diverse talent.
+- Americas: A program was launched where senior leader acted as mentors for selected high potential diverse talents.